Updated April 2026

 Why is standard car insurance not enough for a prestige vehicle?

-Standard policies may use aftermarket parts, apply market value rather than agreed value, and rely on general assessors who may not understand specialist vehicles.
-This can affect the car's warranty, resale value and repair quality.
+Standard policies may use aftermarket parts, apply market value rather than agreed value and rely on general assessors who may not understand specialist vehicles.
+This can compromise the car's warranty, resale value and repair quality.

 What is agreed value and why does it matter?

 Agreed value means you and the insurer set a fixed insured amount when the policy starts.
 If the vehicle is a total loss, the agreed amount is paid rather than a depreciated market value.
-For vehicles that can lose tens of thousands of dollars in value quickly, this provides certainty about payout.
+For vehicles that can lose tens of thousands of dollars in value in a short time, this provides certainty about the payout.

 Does prestige car insurance cover manufacturer parts?